BlastWind/journey-through-formal-methods/src/verus_fundamentals.md

 Note, the seamless lifting dream is not yet achieved: Verus only supports a [subset](https://verus-lang.github.io/verus/guide/features.html) of Rust.
 (TODO: Are we just lacking engineering, or are there theorectical limitations?)

 ## Executable vs. Specification
+Here is a common `Verus` workflow for verifying cryptography:
+1. Wrap production crypto code in verus block,
+2. Write a `Verus` spec for each of the components,
+3. Write a `Verus` proof for the equivalence between the production crypto functions and the `Verus` spec for them.

+But this begs the question: What's so correct about the `Verus` specs that we wish to verify our production code on them?
+Doesn't `Verus` extend `Rust` syntax?
+And so how does it write any differently?

+(TODO: Write spec for `salsa20` to help answer this better)

 Spec, proof, exec

 int vs usize